The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

 Theorems \ref{thm: Discrete Bifurcation} and \ref{thm: Continuous Bifurcation} both include conditions of \(N\) being sufficiently large for the conclusions to hold.
 For a model with applications for fish of a bounded size, it is important to also consider the question of what is the smallest value of \(N\) where instability may occur.
 This smallest value is \(N=6\).
-The \(N\) sufficiently large requirement comes from an argument in the proof involving guaranteeing there is a Fourier mode with \(x_{k}\) sufficiently close to the rightmost local minimum of the \(T_{h}\) Chebyshev curve.
-However, for the special case \(N=2jh\), then point \(x_{\pm j}\) is exactly at the rightmost local minima of the \(T_{h}\) Chebyshev curve, as can be seen in Figure \ref{fig: h3N6 Cheb plots}.
-This means that for any \(j\geq 1\), and \(h\geq 3\), \(N=2jh\) will be unstable for some \((b,d)\).
-Combined with the fact that \(N\geq 2h\), this means that for model \eqref{1D ODE}, \(N=6\) is the absolute minimal case for instability to occur.
+This can be shown by considering a special case in which taking \(N\) sufficiently large is not required for the proofs of the main theorems.
+As mentioned in the discussion of Figures \ref{fig: h3N6 Cheb plots} and \ref{fig: b3d10 Cheb plots}, in the proofs of these theorems the curve \(y=T_{h}(x)\) is shown to enter the region where \(F<0\) and then \(N\) is increased to guarantee that the points \((x,y)=(x_{k},T_{h}(x_{k}))\) are sufficiently dense in the curve.
+However, for the special case \(N=2h\), the point \(x_{\pm 1}\) is exactly at the rightmost local minima of the \(y=T_{h}(x)\) curve, as can be seen in Figure \ref{fig: h3N6 Cheb plots}.
+This eliminates the need for \(N\) to be sufficiently large because the curve \(y=T_{h}(x)\) is shown to intersect the region \(F<0\) by studying when this local minimum is in the region \(F<0\).
+So, if \(N=2h\) and \(h\geq 3\), the equilibrium \(\left(\tfrac{d}{b+d},\tfrac{b}{b+2d}\right)\) will be unstable for some \((b,d)\).
+This means that for model \eqref{1D ODE}, \(N=6\) is the absolute minimal case for instability to occur.
+This minimum size is sufficiently small that any actual fish being studied will be many times larger; the results are applicable at the physically realistic scale.